Ellicott City, Maryland: Suburban development

 At midnight on August 21, 2012, a CSX coal train derailed on the Old Main Line Subdivision.
-Two 19-year-old girls who were sitting on the railroad bridge over Main Street were killed when coal was dumped on them.
+Two 19-year-old women who were sitting on the railroad bridge over Main Street were killed when coal was dumped on them.

 In 2012, the Forest Diner closed, ending a 66-year business as a traditional polished metal roadside diner, making way for 38 apartments.

 In 2014, the Hiene House and Ellicott City Jail were placed on the Preserve Howard top-ten most endangered list due to walkway and parking lot construction plans.

 In 2015, Ellicott City was inducted as a new member of Tree City USA.

 Koreatown

 Ellicott City has been home to a large Korean population along its Route 40 corridor, where numerous Korean-owned businesses and restaurants operate.
 Around 12,000 Korean-Americans currently live in Howard County, officials say.
 In Ellicott City, they make up 24 percent of the population.
 In 2017, Governor Larry Hogan dedicated a section of Route 40 from Rogers Avenue to Greenway Drive as "Korean Way", paying homage to the community's Korean culture.
 Ellicott City's Koreatown has been widely recognized for revitalizing declining shopping centers along the U.S. highway.